THE BREAKFAST QUESTION

 Afterwards, the Lord said to Peter, “Follow Me.”
 (John 21:19 NKJV).

-When you abandon your God-given calling, purpose, or vision in life, like Peter and the early disciples, to pursue your personal and selfish desires, dreams and ambitions, then, you should expect the Lord Jesus to ask you the same question several times, saying, “Do you love Me more than these?”
+When you, like Peter and other disciples, abandon your God-given calling, purpose, or vision in life to pursue your personal and selfish desires, dreams and ambitions; then, you should expect the Lord Jesus to ask you the same question several times, saying, “Do you love Me more than these?”

-Beloved, the Lord Jesus surely has a glorious calling, purpose, vision or ministry for you as He had for Simon Peter and the rest of His disciples.
+Beloved, the Lord Jesus surely has a glorious calling, purpose, vision or ministry for you, just as He had for Simon Peter and the rest of His disciples.
 The Lord has been preparing you for the unique ministry or assignment He has for you.

 Friend, what are you passionately or desperately chasing after in this life?